scomup/EasyGaussianSplatting/docs/backward.md

 M = M(p_c) =  J(p_c) R_{cw}
 $$

-The partial derivatives of 2D covariances with respect to 3D covariances:
+The partial derivatives of 2D covariances with respect to 3D covariances are given by:

 $$
 \diff{\sigma^{\prime}}{\sigma} =